axwalker/naledi.co.uk/content/blog/reflections-part-i-why-i-joined-the-dataschool.md

 _These were my expectations, but what was it actually like going through The Data School?
-I’ve written [a second post](https://nalediholly.wordpress.com/2018/03/16/reflections-part-ii-what-i-learned-at-the-data-school/) to share my experiences of the four months training and my four industry placements._
+I’ve written <a href="/blog/reflections-part-ii-what-i-learned-at-the-data-school/" target="_blank">a second post</a> to share my experiences of the four months training and my four industry placements._